stacks-network/stacks-core/sip/sip-001-burn-election.md

 made to increase slowly, so a rich coalition would need to work on the alternative fork for days or even weeks.

-At the same time, the burn window gives the sortition algorithm the ability to filter out burns that are too small -- i.e. burns that are smaller than a "low" fraction of the average burn/block ratio.
+At the same time, the burn window is used to filter out burns that are too small -- i.e. burns that are smaller than a "low" fraction of the average burn/block ratio.
 Filtering out low burns serves two purposes:  ensuring that "spam attacks" are not profitable, and discouraging the conditions that lead to a "burn collapse."
 Regarding spam attacks, filtering out low burns ensures that leaders of forks with very little burn support have zero chance of being selected by the sortition algorithm.
 This prevents